ucb-rit/savio-training-parallel-2020/parallel.md

     process; the OS sees the threads as a single process, but one can think of them as 'lightweight' processes.
     - seen as >100% CPU usage in `top` and `ps`
-  - **tasks**: individual computations needing to be done
-    - easily confused with **MPI tasks**: the individual processes run as part of an MPI computation
   - **workers**: the individual processes that are carrying out a (parallelized) computation (e.g., Python, R, or MATLAB workers controlled from the master Python/R/MATLAB process).
+  - **(computational) tasks**: individual computations needing to be done
+    - easily confused with **MPI tasks**: the individual processes run as part of an MPI computation.
+	- easily confused with **SLURM tasks**: the number of individual processes you plan to run.

 # Introduction: High-level considerations